 Getting ripped, contrary to the common (uninformed) idea floating around on TV and online infomercials is a nutritional challenge more than it is a weight lifting, ab-crunching challenge.
 If you don’t follow a caloric deficit each and every day till you reach a 10% or lower bodyfat level, you won’t see your abs and you won’t have that ripped look.

-There are a number of reasons why both men and women might want to achieved a ripped look.
+There are a number of reasons why both men and women might want to achieve a ripped look.
 And believe me, it’s not an easy feat to achieve.
 But everyone can do it, with enough discipline.
 Once you have achieved it however, it’s MUCH less work to maintain a lower bodyfat level (generally 7% – 10%) than it is to actually get there.

 Other Factors That May Be Important to Getting Ripped